cseifert/vagrant-typo3-contribution/README.md

   - http://typo3cms/ (unless you didn't change the server_name variable)
   - http://typo3cms:1080/ (MailCatcher)
   - http://typo3cms/phpmyadmin/ (PhpMyAdmin)

+## Xdebug
+You can use Xdebug remotely by port 9000 without setting it up locally.

 ### VM IP
 Unless you didn't change the server_ip variable, the VM is available under 192.168.10.10.

 ### SSH access
 You can log into the machine by SSH.
 The account is called "vagrant" and has the password "vagrant".

 ### MariaDB
 The admin user is named "root" and has the password "root".